twinblade02/Code-Assignments-Projects/Projects/README.md

 - **Video Game Sales Case Study**

 Project that analyses the sales of video game titles, publishers, and platforms to find trends based on total sales by regions.

+- **Case Study: Examining NYC**

+Project uses location data and web-scraped information on neighbourhoods in NYC, and attempts to analyse venue locations and types that may be considered a good start-up option based on ranking and popularity.